-You never get such level of assurance with penetration testing, solely automated code review or any other security activities.
+You never get such a level of assurance with penetration testing, solely automated code review or any other security activities.
 This service can be delivered as a separate project, in combination with white-box penetration testing or as a part of Application Security or Security Assessment services.

 Check out our business cases of security analysis of source code.

-The objective of this analysis is security assessment of the source code of your systems or applications: checking integrity and consistency of your code, secure coding principles, finding unsafe or deprecated functions, hidden logical bombs and traps, backdoors, undocumented features, non-optimal coding practices and OWASP top 10 vulnerabilities:
+The objective of this analysis is security assessment of the source code of your systems or applications: checking integrity and consistency of your code, secure coding principles, finding unsafe or deprecated functions, hidden logical bombs and traps, backdoors, undocumented features, non-optimal coding practices, and OWASP top 10 vulnerabilities: